 A

-The exact mechanism is not known, but there is a hypothesis that sex hormones promote eosinophil recruitment in the conjunctiva.
-Since the gender difference narrows after puberty and symptoms also decrease, endocrine factors are suggested to be involved.
-Additionally, boys tend to engage in outdoor activities more frequently than girls, leading to greater antigen exposure, which is also considered a contributing factor.
+The exact mechanism is not understood, but there is a hypothesis that sex hormones promote eosinophil recruitment in the conjunctiva.
+The gender difference narrows after puberty, and symptoms also improve, suggesting the involvement of endocrine factors.
+Additionally, boys tend to engage in outdoor activities more frequently than girls, leading to greater antigen exposure, which is considered a contributing factor.

-The 3rd edition of the guidelines uses three elements: clinical symptoms (A), type I allergic predisposition (B: systemic and local), and type I allergic reaction in the conjunctiva (C), to diagnose in the following three stages 7).
+Diagnosis is made in three steps using clinical symptoms (A), type I allergic predisposition (B: systemic and local), and type I allergic reaction in the conjunctiva (C) 7).

 Requirements